Diania

-Discovery
+Discovery and naming

 Fossils of Diania were discovered independently by Jianni Liu from the Northwest University (China) in Xi'an, Qiang Ou from the China University of Geosciences in Beijing and Michael Steiner of the Free University Berlin.
 The fossils come from the famous Chengjiang deposit – or Maotianshan shale – of south-west China and are about 520 million years old.
 Specifically, they come from the Yu'anshan Formation, dated to the Cambrian Stage 3.

-Name

 The name Diania comes from "Dian" (Chinese: 滇), which is an abbreviation in the Chinese language for Yunnan; the province where the fossils were discovered.
 The specific epithet cactiformis is based on its spiny, cactus-like appearance, which led to it being informally called the "walking cactus" by the research team working on the fossils.

 Description

 Diagrammatic reconstruction of Diania cactiformis based on specimen ELEL-SJ102058.

 Diagrammatic reconstruction of the anterior region of Diania cactiformis, with head structure based on specimen ELEL-SJ102058.

 The largest complete fossils of Diania are about 6 cm in full length.
 Both the trunk and legs were covered by a soft cuticle with a series of annulations (ring-like grooves) and spines.
-The appendages (lobopods) are arranged in a more much lateral position than those of other lobopodians, giving the animal a similar dorsoventral aspect.
+The appendages (lobopods) are arranged in a much more lateral position than those of other lobopodians, giving the animal a similar dorsoventral aspect.

 The worm-like body of Diania is composed of 10 trunk segments, each associated with a series of median circular structures and a pair of legs.
 Due to the subequal morphology between each trunk segment and the usually poor preservation of both trunk ends, it is difficult to define the anterior-posterior axis of the animal.
 The only sign of a head is in specimen ELEL-SJ102058, which shows a helmet-like structure, with a pair of lateral spines and median protrusion that is presumed to be the location of mouth opening.
 A pair of tiny, modified appendages are located immediately behind the head.

 The most recognisable feature of Diania is the robust, spiny legs (walking lobopods) which led to it being nicknamed "walking cactus".
 While the leg base is narrow and simple, the remaining sections are subequally robust to the trunk, with 15 widely-spaced annulations and 4 rows of well-developed spines.
 Although the widen ring-like annulations superficially resembled the rigid, segmented exoskeleton of arthropod appendages (which had led to the previous misinterpretation as such), there are no signs of any hardened exoskeleton nor segmentation, with deformation from various fossil materials confirming their soft and unsegmented nature.
 Instead of terminal claws like most other lobopodians, the leg of Diania terminates with multiple (up to 3) spines similar to the preceding annulation.